 Two, susceptibility to phishing can represent a fundamental lack of understanding when it comes to security best practices in other areas.
 Think of it as a symptom of a larger problem, just as coughing, sneezing, and a headache are often symptoms of a cold.
 If an employee falls for a phishy email, it’s not unreasonable to suspect that that employee may not take the safest steps when it comes to social media use, for example, or know the importance of using a VPN while working remotely.

 In other words: Phishing could be just the start.
-This is why security awareness education covering a wide variety of topics is so important.
+This is why security awareness education using our phishing toolkit is so important.
 We designed our larger State of Privacy and Security Awareness survey and report to examine the elements the average employee should at least have a working knowledge of.
 Ideally, the topics we covered in our report should be the elements of a fully-fledged security awareness program.
 The breath of cyberthreats is wide and only getting bigger.
 Your employee awareness efforts need to keep up.

 The training content found within our LearningLAB platform has the variety you need to keep your employees informed of most any cyber risk they’d be faced with.
 Check out our course catalog or get in touch to see a demo.